luozhaoyu/luozhaoyu.github.io/_posts/2015-04-07-DB-topics-query.md

     * given the join algorithms System-R had at the time, left-deep trees can be pipelined but right-deep trees cannot.
         * we could start scan once there is joined data popped upper, streaming
 * What are two statistical assumptions that System R makes in doing selectivity estimation?
+    1. `column = value`: An even distribution of tuples among the index key values
+    - `column1 = column2`: each key value in the index with the smaller cardinality has a matching value in the other index
+    - `F = F(pred1) * F(pred2)`: column values are independent
 * Query optimizers make use of estimates of cardinalities when estimating the cost of plans.
 Suppose you were able to magically “reach in” and convert some of the cardinality estimates to their true, exact values.
 Would this necessarily result in better query plans?
 Why or why not?
     * No. We should use estimates compare with estimates to get relative different.
 Since the estimations may have systematic error or consistent skew, we may get wrong comparision between a real value with estimate value
 * Why is it important to keep track of “interesting orders” instead of just calculating the single best one-table plan for each table in the query?
+The query optimizer might not eliminate a suboptimal sub-plan if it generates an “interesting order.”
+What constitutes an “interesting order” and why are plans that generate them retained?
+    * A tuple order is an **interesting order** if that order is one specified by the query block''s **GROUP BY** or **ORDER BY** clauses
     * single best one-table plan is a greedy optimization algorithm which may fail to achieve global best
     * global best may consist of slower plans
-* The query optimizer might not eliminate a suboptimal sub-plan if it generates an “interesting order.”
-What constitutes an “interesting order” and why are plans that generate them retained?

 #### R-tree
 * what is the goal of SplitNode algorithm?